siegelh/AccessFitbitAPI/README.md

 # Access Fitbit API for Personal Data

-This is the code to connect to the Fitbit API and extract intraday heart rate data.
+This is the code to connect to the Fitbit API and extract available intraday data.

 ### Requirements